 Coronavirus: The Use of Face Coverings

+Thank you to all those visiting the practice over the last few months who have worn face coverings and continue to do so.
 Wearing a face covering helps to reduce the spread of coronavirus from anyone who is infected but isn’t yet showing symptoms.

 Evidence suggests wearing a face covering does not protect you, but may protect others if you are infected with coronavirus.

-Wearing a face covering is a very simple way in which we can we can make a contribution to reducing the spread of coronavirus.
+Wearing a face covering is a very simple way in which we can we can continue to make a contribution to reducing the spread of coronavirus.
 This seemingly small action can make a big difference to our local community.

 It’s really important you wear your face covering in the right way…..

-- The face covering should cover your mouth and nose, while allowing you to breathe comfortably.
+- cover your nose and mouth while allowing you to breathe comfortably

 - Sign up for the NHS App